byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 Step 2: **Measure the resistance:** Set the multimeter to measure resistance (Ω symbol).
 Use the alligator clips to connect to one end of the resistor, connect **Ground** (COM, black wire) to one end of the resistor and **Positive** (VΩmA, red wire) to the other end of the resistor.

 You can also use this chart to manually measure the resistance on a resistor.
-You notice that there two options to choose from, your resistor can be 4-band or 5-band, in some rare cases it can be 6-bands.
-If we use the 4-band-color resistor given in image, the first band is green, so the number will be 5, the next one is blue, so the number will be 6, and then we have yellow which will be the multiplier, so it's 10k and the last band is the tolerance, which would be 5% above and below the resistance.
-The resistance of this resistor will be 56 kΩ with a tolerance of 5%.
+You that your resistor can be 4-band or 5-band, in some rare cases it can be 6-bands.
+If we use the 4-band-color resistor given in image, the first band is green, so the number will be 5, the next one is blue, so the number will be 6, and then we have yellow which will be the multiplier, which is 10k and the last band is the tolerance, which would be 5% above and below the resistance.
+The resistance of this resistor in the image will be 56 kΩ with a tolerance of 5%.
 <p align = "center" >
 <img src="{% link assets/multimeters_and_measurements/resistance_reader_chart.png %}" width="500" alt = "Image = 1"/>
 <br>